top of page

 Thinking with Machines - Humanities Research in the Digital Age (Seminar, BA in History)

-Faculty of Humanities, Education and Social Sciences (2025) - with Prof. Marten Düring
+Faculty of Humanities, Education and Social Sciences, University of Luxembourg (2025) - with Prof. Marten Düring

 Concepts of Digital Humanities (Workshop)